2023 Best Liberal Arts General Studies Bachelor's Degree Schools in the New England Region

 Read full report on Liberal Arts General Studies at Massachusetts Institute of Technology

-Out of the 29 schools in the New England Region that were part of this year’s ranking, Bentley University landed the # 2 spot on the list.
-Bentley is a medium-sized private not-for-profit school located in the small city of Waltham.
+Out of the 29 schools in the New England Region that were part of this year’s ranking, Champlain College landed the # 3 spot on the list.
+Champlain is a small private not-for-profit school located in the small city of Burlington.

 Liberal Arts majors at Champlain take out an average of $24,401 in student loans while working on their Bachelor's Degree.